AnFunctionArray/cperllexer/Readme.md

 # Usage

 You would need to install pcre2, perl with dynamic modules and finally llvm.
-Of-course you would need a g++ and gcc compiler.
+Of-course you would need a g++ and gcc compiler (or msvc).

 Preprocessor (any of it - including #line) and attributes are not supported.